lgfischer/wordpress-backup-ant-script/readme.md

 Configuration
 -------------

-All the configuration you need to do is on the *example.properties* file.
+All the configuration you need to do is on the *backup.properties* file.
 Please open it, and complete each value with your server configuration.

 Some of these values are optional, and you may leave then commented (with the # at the beginning of the line).

-You don't need to keep the name *example.properties*, change the file name as you like.
+You don't need to keep the name *backup.properties*, change the file name as you like.
+For example, if you have several blogs that you want to backup, you may create one file for each blog, with names "your_blog.properties".
 You can also save it on a directory different than the one that you saved the build.xml file.
 Just take note of the name and the path to use latter.

 Execution
 ---------

 Open your terminal/console window, go to the directory where you saved the build.xml script and type

-	ant -Dproperties=example.properties
+	ant backup

-If you renamed or moved the example.properties file, replace it in the line above.
+If you renamed or moved the backup.properties file, replace it in the line above.
 If the path to your properties file has spaces, write it with quotation marks *"*, like this:

-	ant -Dproperties="/path/to/your properties directory/your.properties"
+	ant backup -Dproperties="/path/to/your properties directory/your.properties"

 Download
 --------